Floquet breathers in a modulated nonlinear lattice: Breathers with space-time modulation

 \subsection{Extended autonomous symplectic system}

 The Hamiltonian structure of the dynamical equations, i.e., $\dot u_n=\partial H/\partial p_n$, $\dot p_n=-\partial H/\partial u_n$ is kept for the conjugate pairs of variables $u_n$, $p_n$, although the system is no longer autonomous.
-By defining $\qt=t$ or to be precise as \eqref{eq:newton} is $T_b$-periodic, as $\qt=\mathrm{rem}(t,T_b)$, the remainder of $t/T_b$, i.e., $\mathrm{rem}(nT_b+t,T_b)=t$ and $\mathrm{rem}(-nT_b-t,T_b)=-t$, both for $n>0$ and $t>0$, so as $\qt$ is $T_b$ periodic.
+By defining $\qt=t$ or to be precise as \eqref{eq:newton} is $T_\text{b}$-periodic, as $\qt=\mathrm{rem}(t,T_\text{b})$, the remainder of $t/T_\text{b}$, i.e., $\mathrm{rem}(nT_\text{b}+t,T_\text{b})=t$ and $\mathrm{rem}(-nT_\text{b}-t,T_\text{b})=-t$, both for $n>0$ and $t>0$, so as $\qt$ is $T_\text{b}$ periodic.
 Then $\dot \qt=1$ as usual, and the system with the extra variable has become autonomous, but not symplectic as $\qt$ has no conjugate variable yet.
 The extra variable $\pt$ to make the system symplectic is obtained by defining a new Hamiltonian $K=H+\pt$, with $\pt$ the conjugate momentum of $\qt$ as $\dot \qt=\partial K/\partial \pt=1$ as previously obtained.
-Then, $\dot \pt=-\partial K/\partial \qt=-\partial H/\partial \qt=-\partial H/\partial t=-\d H/\d t$, or $\pt=E_0-H$, with $E_0$ the initial energy at $t=0$\,\cite{marthinsen2016}.
-The extended system is now symplectic and $[\dot u_b,\dot \qt]$ is now solution of \eqref{eq:ubderivative} and being $T_b$ periodic, the Floquet multiplier $+1$ corresponding to the {\em phase mode} reappears.
-There is an extra $+1$ multiplier, because, symplectiness, implies that the multipliers are in pairs $\lambda, 1/\lambda$, the extra mode corresponding to a solution with slightly different energy or {\em growth mode}.
+Then, $\dot \pt=-\partial K/\partial \qt=-\partial H/\partial \qt=-\partial H/\partial t=-\d H/\d t$, or $\pt=E_0-H$, with $E_0$ the initial energy at $t=0$.\cite{marthinsen2016} The extended system is now symplectic and $[\dot u_b,\dot \qt]$ is now solution of \eqref{eq:ubderivative} and being $T_\text{b}$ periodic, the Floquet multiplier $+1$ corresponding to the {\em phase mode} reappears.
+There is an extra $+1$ multiplier, because symplectiness implies that the multipliers are in pairs $\lambda, 1/\lambda$, the extra mode corresponding to a solution with slightly different energy or {\em growth mode}.

-The extended system reveals a hidden symplectic structure of the autonomous system with the implication that stability corresponds to all the Floquet multipliers being in the unit circle, but without the double multiplier of +1, which is recovered with the extended system.
-Figure \ref{fig_floquetextended}-right shows these multipliers for $\Omega=2\wb$.
+The extended system reveals a hidden symplectic structure of the autonomous system with the implication that linear stability corresponds to all the Floquet multipliers being in the unit circle, but without the double multiplier of +1, which is recovered with the extended system.
+Figu\-re \ref{fig_floquetextended}-top-right shows these multipliers for $\Omega=2\wb$.

-Note these conclusions are valid both the cases $\Omega > wb$ and $\Omega \leq \wb$ studied in the next two sections taking due care of the time of integration.
+Note that these conclusions are valid both the cases $\Omega > wb$ and $\Omega \leq \wb$ studied in the next two sections taking due care of the time of integration.
 They are also valid for space-time modulated systems with trivial changes that we will detail elsewhere.